Contributing to Nokogiri¶

 andlib/nokogiri/version/constant.rb

-- [ ] create a git tag
+- [ ] commit and create a git tag

 - [ ] run